nishiki/manage-password/README.md

+# Manage your passwords!

+MPW is a little software, who stock your passwords in an encrypt file (with GPG).

+# Usage

+Add a new item:
+* mpw -a

+Search and show item:
+* mpw -d SEARCH
+* mpw -d SEARCH -t PROTOCOL
+* mpw -A  # show all

+Update an item:
+* mpw -u ID

+Remove an item:
+* mpw -r ID

+Connect to ssh:
+* mpw-ssh SEARCH

-== Installation ==
+# Installation

+You must generate a GPG Key with GPG or with Seahorse (GUI on linux).

-On Debian/Ubuntu:
+## On Debian/Ubuntu:

-* apt-get install ruby sshpass ruby-gpgme ruby-highline ruby-net-ssh
+* apt-get install ruby ruby-gpgme ruby-highline

+For mpw-sshi (optional):

+* apt-get install sshpass ruby-net-ssh